jonlpersson/ed-latimore/site/_posts/2022-06-05-how-to-be-a-man-the-9-qualities-of-masculinity.md

 **Hemoglobin a1C &lt; 5.6:** If you aren’t familiar with this test, it’s a simple blood test that measures your average blood sugar levels over the past 3 months.
 If you’re interested in the detailed science of the A1c or HbA1c test, you can read about it here.
 For everyone else, all you need to know is that this number is arguably the single best metric to know how insulin-resistant you are.
 [Insulin resistance](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6448479/){: target="_blank"} is implicated in [5 of the top 10 killers of Americans.](https://www.cdc.gov/nchs/fastats/leading-causes-of-death.htm){: target="_blank"}

-**Resting heart rate &lt; 60:**&nbsp;[Resting heart rate is associated with risk of all-cause and cardiovascular mortality in the general population](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4754196/){: target="_blank"}, independent of traditional cardiovascular risk factors.
+**Resting heart rate &lt; 60:** [Resting heart rate is associated with risk of all-cause and cardiovascular mortality in the general population](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4754196/){: target="_blank"}, independent of traditional cardiovascular risk factors.
 Compared with 45 beats/min, the risk of all-cause mortality increased significantly with increasing resting heart rate in a linear relation.

 While there are many other metrics that are important for your health, these are the major ones to monitor.
 Getting these metrics in order requires you to be vigilant about your diet and lifestyle choices.